92664 Contemporary Approaches to Digital Health6cp; 6hpw (seminars and activities, online)

 Anti-requisite(s): 96335 Contemporary Approaches to Digital Health

-In this subject students will explore the range of digital health interventions currently being implemented or developed on a global basis to improve the quality and efficiency of health care systems.
-Students will examine the foundational tenets for the introduction of digital health technologies and gain and understanding of where consensus on benefits and risk currently lies.
-The differences between data and knowledge will be examined in the context of understanding how digital health technologies can assist in the advancement of patient safety and service improvement.
-Practical examples of digital health technology introduction around the world in a range of contexts will be explored to understand the complex socio-technical requirements that support successful implementation.
-Students will also explore the potential and emerging understanding of the risks associated with the use of digital health technology and the importance of data strategy to optimise intended outcomes.
+In this subject students explore the range of digital health interventions currently being implemented or developed on a global basis to improve the quality and efficiency of health care systems.
+Students examine the foundational tenets for the introduction of digital health technologies and gain and understanding of where consensus on benefits and risk currently lies.
+The differences between data and knowledge is examined in the context of understanding how digital health technologies can assist in the advancement of patient safety and service improvement.
+Practical examples of digital health technology introduction around the world in a range of contexts are explored to understand the complex socio-technical requirements that support successful implementation.
+Students also explore the potential and emerging understanding of the risks associated with the use of digital health technology and the importance of data strategy to optimise intended outcomes.

 Autumn session, City campus